Seagate/cortx-s3server/github-process-readme.md

 F) Rebase your changes:

-To rebase your local feature branch off of the latest version of master:
+To rebase your local feature branch off of the latest version of dev:

-`$ git checkout master`                  /* ensure you are on the master branch
+`$ git checkout dev`                  /* ensure you are on the dev branch

 `$ git pull`                                          /* pull the latest from the remote